-Lots of engaging comments also show that you are an authority in your industry and that people are actually listening to you, following you and communicating with you through comments.
+Lots of engaging comments also show that you are an authority in your industry and that people are actually listening to you, following you, and communicating with you through comments.

-Following on from the last two points I made about zero engagement and providing no proof that your blog is indeed alive, with engagement, comes the strengthening of relationships between YOU and your readers, your community.
+Following on from the last two points I made about zero engagement and providing no proof that your blog is indeed alive, with engagement, comes the strengthening of relationships between YOU and your readers, and your community.